reecore-coin/Reex-MN/README.md

-# Reex-MN: Script to setup Masternode
+# Reex-MN: AutoScript to setup Masternode

 <b>IMPORTANT ADVICE: Auto-masternode script tool is for install in fresh vps, you shouldnt install in machine that already have daemons with some balance due you will lost.
 Is suggested have a fresh VPS ubuntu with atleast 1 Gb RAM and 15 Gbs free space.</b>